 4.4.
 Closing Affidavit.
 At the Closing, Seller shall furnish Buyer with an affidavit (i) testifying to the

 absence of any claims, encumbrances, taxes, assessments, liens or potential lienors known to Seller not disclosed in the Title Commitment and Deed, (ii) further attesting that there have been no improvements to the Property by or through Seller for the ninety (90) day period immediately preceding the date of Closing, the cost of which remains unpaid, (iii) agreeing to take no action prior to recording the Deed which would adversely affect the title to the Property, (iv) testifying that possession of the Property is subject only to those matters accepted by Buyer pursuant to the terms hereof, if any, and that Seller is otherwise in exclusive, peaceable and undisputed possession of the Property, and (v) testifying that there are no actions or proceedings now pending in any state or federal court to which Seller is a party including, but not limited to, proceedings in bankruptcy, receivership or insolvency, which would affect the Property, the title to the Property or Seller's ability to close on the sale of the Property to Buyer except as disclosed in the Title Commitment.
-Seller shall also furnish such other evidence, affidavits or information required by the Title Insurance Company so that the Title Insurance Company will be able to eliminate all standard exceptions from the Title Commitment at Closing, except for taxes for the year of Closing which are not yet due or payable.
+Seller shall also furnish such other evidence, affidavits or information required by the Title Insurance Company so that the Title Insurance Company will be able to eliminate all standard exceptions from the Title Commitment at Closing, except for taxes for the year of Closing which are not yet due, payable, or are otherwise disputed.

 4.5.
 Place of Closing.
 Closing shall be held by express courier or at the offices of Buyer’s Title Company of choice or such other location as is mutually agreed upon by Buyer and Seller.